storrisi/react-form-tools/README.md

 |url           |              | Must be a valid url.                                     |

 ## Custom Rules

 You can write custom rules that you can use the validate.
 A rule is comprised of 3 parts; the name, the message, and the rule itself.

 ## Custom Error Messages

 The fifth parameter is an object.
 The keys correspond to the rule names.
 If you use the key 'default' then that will be used for all errors that do not have custom errors set.

+## Buttons out of the box

+Maybe you need to put your own buttons anywhere in your layout, so you don't really want to render a button inside the Form, just to access to the actions.

+We exposed simple functions to achieve this, using `ref` param.

+The first thing you need to do is to put a property `ref = "formName"` in your form renderer.
+Then, you can call directly the submitAction() calling `this.refs.form.submitAction();`